bakash95/MyProfile/README.md

 My Profile
-A naive project that is always in DEV ideally should showcase my technical skills :p
+A naive project about me that is always in DEV